whg-training/whg-training-resources/docs/programming/analysing_genes_across_species/extreme_genes/005_extreme_genes_revisited.md

 )
 ```

-:::tip Note
+:::caution Note

-The histogram above has weird-looking artifacts around length 1,000 in some species.
+This histogram above has weird-looking artifacts around length 1,000 in some species.
 What are those?

 :::